okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 We can also do `sudo chef-client -z --runlist "recipe[cookbook::recipe]"` to run a particular recipe.

 For running multiple cookbook recipes, we could do `sudo chef-client -z --runlist "recipe[cookbook::recipe],recipe[another-cookbook::recipe]"`.
 This will do a `chef-client` run in order.

+The runlist DOES NOT HAVE A SPACE between recipe declarations.